mhrimaz/aasbrain-concept-description-repo/README.md

 **AAS is great, but let's make it even better**

-You need to create a lot of Concept Descriptions at the same time? it is here!
+- You need to create a lot of Concept Descriptions at the same time?
+Use the Bulk API

-Do you need to get multiple Concept Descriptions in one call? it is here!
+- Do you need to get multiple Concept Descriptions in one call?
+Use the Bulk API

-REST API interaction doesn't fit for your client side that only needs the unit symbol?
+- REST API interaction doesn't fit for your client side that only needs the unit symbol?
 Simply avoid overfetching and underfetching by using GraphQL.
-Get what you need!
+Use GraphQL endpoint.

-What is the relationship between concepts?
+- What is the relationship between concepts?
 Can I have a cluster view?
 Can I use my industrial Ontology?
 Our semantic backend is just for that, contact us!

-I don't need an API, I need a user interface.
+- I don't need an API, I need a user interface.
 Do you have something like that?
 We have, contact us!

 **Which backend is the best?**